Genealogy-valued Feller diffusion: Concepts and main results

+The growth operator is ``standard'', see e.g.\ \cite{GPWmp13} or \cite{DGP12}.
+For some intuition behind the form of the branching operator consider the following computation for the approximating particle system from Remark~\ref{r.697} and Remark~\ref{r.697a} (set there $a=0$ and $c=0$ for the critical case without immigration): denoting by $\Omega^{\uparrow,\mathrm{bran},N}$ the branching operator of the $N$-th system we have

 Our first main result states that the operator $\Omega^\uparrow$ defines a ``good'' Markov process on the state space $\U$.
 In particular for every initial law on $\U$ we have a unique Markov process which solves the martingale problem for $\Omega^\uparrow$ and has a.s.\ regular paths.
+Recall from Corollary~\ref{cor.681} that there is a set of measure determining test functions.
+Together with the Feller property these test functions will be used to obtain the strong Markov property on this not locally compact state space.
+Furthermore we shall show that $\Omega^{\uparrow}$ is a second order operator, see e.g.\ Section~4.1 in \cite{DGP12} for more on this concept.